ConsentMe: The trigger

 Basically in the private sector, for companies engaged in communication with many natural persons, such as digital advertising companies, online stores, customer service, obtaining consent is one of the basic needs to ensure the continuation of communication with persons for the purpose of promoting products and services, marketing, information, etc.

-Consent can be made during a purchase, an advertising campaign, etc., and usually activates a mechanism for recording contact details of the person in contact lists.
+We make a consent during a purchase, an advertising campaign, etc. It usually activates a mechanism for recording contact details of the person in contact lists.

 Due to the complexity of the internet, the advertising channels, external collaborators on which such actions are set up, actions that have led to this consent by sources / channels of reception are not followed by detailed and standardized history of and / or withdrawal of consent.